citusdata/citus_docs/admin_guide/cluster_management.rst

 3. Citus's metadata tables are simple and mostly contain text columns which are easy to understand.
-So, in case there is no failure handling mechanism in place for the master node, users can dynamically reconstruct this metadata from shard information available on the worker nodes.
+So, in case there is no failure handling mechanism in place for the coordinator node, users can dynamically reconstruct this metadata from shard information available on the worker nodes.
 To learn more about the metadata tables and their schema, you can visit the :ref:`metadata_tables` section of our documentation.